-Have you ever cut open a hard-boiled egg and seen a green halo around the outside of the yolk?
-Or smelled a funky, sulphury odor?
+Have you ever cut open a hard-boiled egg and encountered a green halo around the outside of the yolk?
+Or smelled a funky, sulfury odor?

-But if you cook your eggs properly, this won't happen.
+However, if you cook your eggs properly, this won't happen.
 You'll have nice, perfectly golden-yellow yolks and no funky smell.
-The technique described below will help you do just that.

 Easy to Peel Hard-Boiled Eggs

-But before we get to that, let's talk about peeling the eggs.
+But before we get to the technique, let's talk about peeling the eggs.
 There's a common misconception that one cooking technique or another will make it easier or harder to peel the egg.
 This just isn't the case.

 The main thing that makes an egg easy or hard to peel is how fresh the egg is.
 It's as simple as that.
 Fresher eggs are harder to peel, which is why those eggs you bought from the farmers market may not be the best candidates for hard-boiling.

 There's a thin membrane underneath the eggshell, and it forms a little air pocket at the bottom of the egg.
-As the egg ages, that pocket expands, which makes the shell separate from the cooked egg more easily.
+As the egg ages, that pocket expands, which helps the shell separate from the cooked egg more easily.